Norwegian examiner has month to finalise rescue plan

 NAS chose the Irish courts to oversee its rescue as its aircraft, the group’s main assets, are held by companies registered in the Republic, allowing it to claim this jurisdiction as a main centre for its operations.

-The group companies’ finances are closely intertwined revenues from flights sold by the parent, NAS, provide the subisidiaries with the cash they need to operate and lease aircraft.
+The group companies’ finances are closely intertwined revenues from flights sold by the parent, NAS, provide the subsidiaries with the cash they need to operate and lease aircraft.